vmware-tanzu/velero/design/csi-snapshots.md

 `VolumeSnapshot` objects must be prepared for importing into the target cluster by removing IDs and metadata associated with their origin cluster.

-Only `VolumeSnapshot` objects with the `velero.io/backup-name` label will be processed; if the label is missing, the plugin will return the unmodified object.
+Only `VolumeSnapshot` objects with the `velero.io/backup-name` label will be processed, using the plugin's `AppliesTo` function.

 Metadata (excluding labels) and `Source` fields on the object will be cleared.
 The `VolumeSnapshot.Spec.SnapshotContentName` is the link back to the `VolumeSnapshotContent` object, and thus the actual snapshot.